vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

       Removes a custom handler.
 Return non-zero on success and zero if the handle is invalid.

+      Returns once the handler has run for the last time and its free function has been called: a call of it in progress on another thread is waited for.
+May be called from inside the handler itself, which must then not touch its *userData* afterwards.

       *handle*
          Handle obtained from addLogHandler_\ ().